Step 2: Sequence naming

 task-rest

-requires valid BIDS event files.
+requires valid BIDS events files.
 See our guide on how to create these. - The task label for other tasks should be a short and descriptive name, for example its common name, like task-stroop or task-nback.

 Warning